MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-install.md

 Libraries for standard Python environments are listed in the [package index](azure-sdk-library-package-index.md).

-Libraries for Conda environments are listed in the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
+Packages for Conda environments are listed in the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).

 With these libraries you can provision and manage resources on Azure services (using the management libraries, which have `-mgmt` in their names) and connect with those resources from app code (using the client libraries, which omit `-mgmt`).